extrajordanary/p5js-game-of-life/README.md

 Temporarily change `this.isAlive = false;` to `this.isAlive = true;` inside of the cell constructor and confirm that your `if` statement is correctly assigning colors depending on the cell's value.

-All cells dead
+All cells dead:

 ![screenshot of all dead](images/grid-all-dead-pretty.png)

-All cells alive
+All cells alive:

 ![screenshot of all alive](images/grid-all-alive-pretty.png)